Using an IPC-2221 Calculator for High Voltage Design

 Beyond an IPC-2221 Calculator

-Note that the IPC-2221 standards are totally voluntary.
-However, for products covered by legal safety standards, creepage and clearance requirements in the relevant UL or IEC standard are mandatory.
-As an example, the relevant set of safety requirements on IT and telecom products with AC mains and battery power can be found in the IEC-60950-1 standard (2nd edition).
-In terms of creepage, the spacing specified under IPC-2221B depends on RMS working voltage, pollution degree (numbered 1 through 3), and material group.
-The definitions of the latter two terms can be found in the UL 60950-1 standards.
+Note that the IPC-2221 standards are voluntary.
+However, for products covered by legal safety standards, creepage and clearance requirements in the relevant UL or IEC standard may be mandatory.
+As an example, the relevant set of safety requirements on IT and telecom products with AC mains and battery power can be found in the IEC 62368-1 standard (this replaced the IEC 60950-1 standard).
+For creepage, the spacing specified under IPC-2221B depends on RMS working voltage, pollution degree (numbered 1 through 3), and material group.
+The definitions of the latter two terms can be found in the UL 62368-1 standards.
 Whether you need to comply with IEC, IPC, or other required safety standards, you can specify your design requirements as design rules when you use the right PCB design software.

 The CAD tools and routing features in Altium Designer® are built on a unified rules-driven design engine that automatically checks your layout as you create your board.
-Rather than using a manual IPC-2221 calculator, these design features help save time and sanity as you create your next high voltage PCB.
+After you've figured out your clearance requirements with an IPC-2221 calculator, you can program your clearances into your design rules to ensure your board remains safe and functional at high voltage.
 You’ll also have access to a full set of documentation features that help you prepare for manufacturing and assembly.